nbovee/flatbox/hardware-rev5/README.md

 ![Flatbox rev5 exploded view of the 3D printed case](images/Flatbox-rev5-exploded.png)

-## Flatbox rev5B

-Relocated L3 & R3 to allow for usage during play (bindable macro's like MK+HK, burst, taunt, etc).
-If the new location of the buttons will be used, small solder jumpers on the back of the PCB must be bridged.
-If the new locations will not be used, for example if used in the original case design, similar jumpers near the original location must be bridged.

-Additional Requirements:
-* 1-2x Kailh low profile (choc v1) switches of your choice

-### info
 PCB design licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

 PCB design uses the following: